hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-remote-dns-domain admin mydomain.tld yes

-The function synchronize dns domain with the remote server.
+This function synchronize dns domain with the remote server.

 *******************************************************************